-In this GL Assessment CAT4 Tests Practice Intro, we will discuss all details surrounding the CAT4 and it’s uses.
+In this GL Assessment CAT4 Tests Practice Intro, we will discuss all details surrounding the CAT4 and its uses.

-The Cognitive Ability Test: Fourth Edition (CAT4) is a standardised cognitive test.
-It provides insights into children’s’ ability to reason across 4 fields: verbal, non-verbal, mathematical and spatial as compared to the national average.
+The CAT4 is a standardised cognitive test.
+It provides insights into children’s’ ability to reason across 4 fields: verbal, non-verbal, mathematical and spatial reasoning.
 The content of these tests is not curriculum-based.
-Instead of testing a child’s knowledge, they are meant to highlight strengths and weaknesses and gauge potential, to use in the teaching process.
+Instead of testing a child’s knowledge, they are meant to highlight strengths and weaknesses.
+Plus, to gauge pupils’ potential, and to use such benchmarking in the teaching process.

 CAT4 scores are used by a large number of UK secondary schools and an increasing number of primary schools, both in the state and independent sector.